Pakistanis in foreign jails get no help in their release

 -

-Pakistanis in foreign jails get no help in their releaseJanuary 12, 2017Print : Islamabad
+Pakistanis in foreign jails get no help in their releaseJanuary 12, 2017Print : National

 Justice Aamer Farooq of the Islamabad High Court (IHC) while hearing in this matter here Wednesday issued notices to the ministries of interior, foreign affairs, overseas Pakistanis, law & justice and cabinet division for reply within 10 days time.